 Something else to remember is that not all foods are created equally.
 Cats need a high moisture and protein content for their food.
-Wet cat food is ideal for meals, but you should provide high quality kibble throughout the day.
-You can also check out our favorite cat food bowl reviews to get your kitty a bowl he will love here.
+Wet cat food is ideal for meals, but you should provide high quality kibble throughout the day. .

-In terms of exercise, there is very little you need to do as a Domestic Shorthair Cat owner to keep it active.
+In terms of exercise, there is very little you need to do as a Domestic Shorthair owner to keep them active.
 So long as you provide toys, scratching posts, and other forms of entertainment for your cat, it will entertain and exercise itself.

 You should know that the Domestic Shorthair will be the most active at night.
 Some people can get annoyed by their Domestic Shorthairs because they decide to start running around in the dark of the night.
 During the day, expect your Domestic Shorthair to sleep quite a bit.